The Chocolate War (film): Plot

 Hounded everywhere he goes, Jerry is cornered on the way home from school by Emile Janza, a strong and brutish boy brought into the harassment campaign by Archie.
 After being taunted into anger by Emile, Jerry is ambushed by a group of local children and beaten up.
 Archie calls him soon after, and convinces Jerry that the ambush was all Emile's idea and that Jerry will have a chance to get his revenge if he wants it.
 Jerry, Emile, Archie, and almost the whole student body of Trinity come out to the school grounds at night, for a boxing match between Emile and Jerry.
 Each blow will be decided by a boy who has bought a ticket and has written on the ticket who is to throw the punch and in what way.
 Vigils President John Carter and Secretary Obie Jameson, envious of Archie, have conspired against him and invoke an old tradition among The Vigils: whenever the Assigner orders a student to perform an Assignment, he must draw a marble from a black box.
 Inside are several white marbles and one black one.
 After drawing a white marble for Jerry's place, Archie draws the black marble for the first time in his career in The Vigils, meaning he must take Emile Janza's place in the match.

-Bitter and resentful, Archie fights in accordance with the rules at first, but soon breaks from the plan and attacks Jerry on his own.
-Ill-suited to physical confrontations, Archie is quickly beaten by an enraged Jerry whose elation is cut short when he looks out in the cheering crowd and sees The Goober looking on in horror and imagines seeing the image of his disapproving, dead mother while Emile, Carter, Obie, and Brother Leon all watch proudly, congratulating him on his success.
+Resigned to the “assignment,” Jerry fights in accordance with the rules.
+He takes a few prescribed punches from Archie, then is given one of his own to deliver.
+Angered, Archie breaks from the plan and kicks Jerry in the groin.
+Jerry goes on the attack and beats Archie, who is unable to defend himself.
+Jerry knocks Archie out and is elated, facing the cheering crowd (including approving looks and cheers from Carter and Obie).
+He deflates when he sees Goober’s disappointed, hurt face, then imagines seeing the disapproving look of his dead mother in the midst of the cheering crowd.
 Jerry realizes that even though he has won, he has played into the machinations of Leon and The Vigils anyway.
 His attempted act of rebellion has actually helped Brother Leon and The Vigils get the chocolates sold and remain in control of Trinity.
-The next day, Obie Jameson, the new Assigner of The Vigils, gleefully gives his first orders to a subdued and humiliated Archie, who has been demoted to Secretary.
+The final scene shows Obie Jameson, the new Assigner of The Vigils, gleefully giving orders to a subdued and humiliated Archie, who has been demoted to Secretary.
 Obie, possessing none of Archie's creativity, devises crude, simplistic assignments.